About us

 Winter and spring are dedicated mainly to ski touring, freeride and avalanche education.
 In summer and autumn we focus on rock climbing, long ridge routes, classic dolomite traverses and via ferratas.

-Safety, risk and decision-making
+Risk, judgement and decision-making

 Is this right for my level?